felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.34.0-dev.4 =

-(2018/10/01) Added new Schema Event options in the Document SSO metabox.
-Added a new "Custom Meta Defaults" tab in the SSO &gt; Schema Markup settings page.
+(2018/10/02) Added support for the Schema SoftwareApplication type.
+Added new Schema Event options in the Document SSO metabox.
+Added a "Custom Meta Defaults" tab in the SSO &gt; Schema Markup settings page.

 = 1.33.0 =